 In 2006, the Company granted a warrant to purchase 35,913 shares of common stock at \$.02 per share to Dr. Arnold Leonard for his services on the Medical Advisory Board.
 The warrant contains an anti-dilution provision that provides that such shares would double upon the Company's total outstanding shares reaching 2 million.
-The second warrant to purchase 35,913 shares of the Company's common stock at \$.02 were granted in June 2008 upon reaching 2 million outstanding shares of common stock through the October 2008 financing.
-The 2008 warrant was valued at \$12,060 using the Black-Scholes valuation model with a 3.57% risk free interest rate, a zero dividend rate, a 66% expected volatility and a 7 year expected life.
-The full amount was expensed as consulting expense in 2008 as the warrant was immediately vested.
+The second 35,913 shares of the Company's common stock were granted in June 2008 upon reaching 2 million outstanding shares of common stock through the October 2008 financing.

 On December 1, 2006, the Company fully repaid two of our three loans, in the combine amount of \$37,500, due to Wisconsin Rural Enterprise Fund ("WREF").
 To pay the outstanding loan to WREF, the Company issued a warrant to purchase 20,949 shares of common stock at \$1.67 per share to WREF.
-The warrant expired October 31, 2008.